 Both the Retina and the new 135 format film were immediate successes.
 Within 2 years, several competing cameras were released such as the Certo Dollina and Wirgin Edinex from 1935, and the Argus A from 1936, all of which used 135 film.
 After World War II, almost every new camera being released used 135 format film.
 This style of film remained popular throughout the rest of the 20th century and is still the most common type of film still in use today in 2015.

 The Retina was designed by Dr. August Nagel, who continued to work for Kodak AG after their acquisition.
 The design of the first Retina borrowed heavily from an earlier camera Nagel had created in 1929 called the Vollenda, which was a compact folding camera which used 127 roll film.
-He used his extensive experience working for Zeiss-Ikon to help design the Retina camera.
+Nagel had been building his own cameras since at least 1908 when he formed his first company and used his extensive experience in designing the Retina camera.

 There were three primary models in the Retina line, known as the Retina I, II, and III.
 This numbering system was not sequential, meaning that the II did not replace the I, rather, the different numbers indicate features of the camera.
 Retina Is were all scale focus viewfinder cameras.
 Retina IIs featured a rangefinder on the top plate of the camera for focusing, and the later Retina III had both a rangefinder and a selenium cell light meter for exposure calculation.
 Many variants of the I, II, and III were produced simultaneously.
 To further complicate things, when a Retina received a significant upgrade, a letter was added to the end of the number indicating a new version, so for example the Retina IIa is a Retina II with several changes.